JEP draft: Code reflection (Incubator)

 Declaring reflectable code

-We have previously shown how to declare reflectable lambda expressions and
+We have previously shown how to declare a reflectable lambda expression, using

-methods, using the @Reflect annotation, and access their code models using the
+the @Reflect annotation, and access its code model using code reflection.

-non-incubating JEP we might devise a new language feature.
-Until then use of the
+non-incubating JEP we might devise the required language feature.

 Declaration serves two purposes.
 First, we explicitly grant that other parts of